 All modules will be assessed by means of continuous assessments.
 Final module marks will be calculated as a weighted average of all assessments for that module.
 Any resubmission and/or reassessment will be capped at the 50% pass mark.

 COURSE CODE: BDVCD2

-Duration: Minimum I year, maximum 2 years

-Pre-requisite qualification: Bachelor's degree or Advanced Diploma at NQF7
+Duration:Minimum I year, maximum 2 yearsCredits:120 (1200 notional hours)Pre-requisite qualification:Bachelor's degree or Advanced Diploma at NQF7

 STUDY PERIOD I: SEMESTER I